Server Roles: Mobile Guide

 To create a new role, click the + icon in the top right corner.

-Step 1: Role's Name & Colour
+### Step 1: Role's Name & Colour

 Here, you can edit the role's name and colour.

-• The Role's Name may appear in the user list, as shown below.
-However, this only works if the option 'Display role members separately from online members' is toggled on, and if the role is the user's highest (see Managing Positions).
+* The **Role's Name** may appear in the user list, as shown below.
+However, this only works if the option 'Display role members separately from online members' is toggled on, and if the role is the user's highest (see [#managing-positions](#managing-positions "mention")).

-• The Role Colour will be used to give users colour.
-Likewise with the role's name, if this role is the highest on the user, that colour will be used.
-In the example below, I have selected a blue, and for most users, the role will appear as shown: (Some users will view the role colour differently, depending on their settings.)
+* The **Role Colour** will be used to give users colour.
+Likewise with the role's name, if this role is the highest on the user, that colour will be used.\

-Step 2: Setting the Role's Permissions
+### Step 2: Setting the Role's Permissions

 Automatically, each role you create will have no permissions.
 Once you add permissions, any user who has this role will be able to perform any action you grant them, such as "Create Invite".